 A4: If you have already submitted 2015 tax information for the 2016-2017 academic year at OSU, you will still need to complete a verification worksheet and submit it to the Office of Financial Aid.
-You do not need to provide a copy of your IRS Tax Return Transcript.
+You do not need to provide a copy of your 2015 IRS Tax Return form.

 Q5: What if I used the IRS Data Retrieval Tool (DRT) to transfer 2015 tax data to the 2017-2018 FAFSA?

 A5: If you have used the IRS DRT on the FAFSA for 2015 tax information you will still need to complete a verification worksheet and submit it to the Office of Financial Aid.
-You do not need to provide a copy of your IRS Tax Return Transcript.
+You do not need to provide a copy of your 2015 IRS Tax Return form.

 Q6: What if I did not work and will not file 2015 taxes?

-A6: If you did not earn income during the 2015 tax year and did not file a 2015 Federal Tax Return Income you will need to submit a “Verification of Nonfiling Letter” (See Q&A #8 on how to obtain an IRS “Verification of Nonfiling Letter” below).
+A6: If you did not earn income during the 2015 tax year and did not file a 2015 IRS Tax Return, you will need to complete the verification worksheet, affirming that you did not work and will not file a 2015 IRS Tax Return.

 Q7: What if I worked but was not required to file 2015 taxes?

-A7: If you earned income during the 2015 tax year but were not required to file a 2015 Federal Tax Return you will need to submit copies of any W-2 or 1099-Misc forms you had for the year.
-You will also need to submit a “Verification of Nonfiling Letter” (See Q&A #8 on how to obtain an IRS “Verification of Nonfiling Letter” below).
+A7: If you earned income during the 2015 tax year but were not required to file a 2015 IRS Tax Return, you will need to submit copies of any W-2 or 1099-Misc forms you had for the year with your completed verification worksheet.

-NOTE: If you filed your taxes “married, filing separately” each person will need to submit a copy of their 2015 IRS Tax Return Transcript.
+NOTE: If you filed your taxes “married, filing separately” each person will need to submit a signed copy of their 2015 IRS Tax Return form.

 If you are a dependent student and were single at the time you filed your FAFSA with your parent’s information but you are now married, please contact our office to discuss your change in marital status.